-Happy National Brothers and Sisters Day!
-Today is dedicated to the people that made your childhood memorable —and your siblings.
-(Just kidding.)
-They’ve been there for you during your good times.
+Today is dedicated to the people who (we hope) made your childhood memorable — your siblings.
+They’ve been there for you during the good times.
 And they haven’t left your side through the bad (even if they created it by getting you in trouble).
 Of course, there were probably times where you couldn’t stand the sight of each other.
-What siblings don’t get into fights over the last piece of gum or a piece of stolen clothing?
-But National Brothers and Sisters Day is the day to reflect on the best times.
-Give them a call or email that shows them how important they are to you!
+What siblings don’t get into fights?
+Still, National Brothers and Sisters Day is the day to reflect on the best times this May 2.

 National Brothers and Sisters Day - Survey Results